jkeger/arctic/README.md

 ### Multiple phases
 Like the CCD, the `ROE` object can model single or multiple steps in the clock sequence for each transfer.
-The number of steps in a clocking sequence is usually same as the number of phases, but not necessarily, as in the case for trap pumping.
+The number of steps in a clocking sequence is usually same as the number of phases, but not necessarily, e.g. as in the case for trap pumping.

 The number of phases must be the same for the CCD and ROE objects.